ice-blockchain/wintr/README.md

 # Wintr

-``Wintr is the ICE-Blockchain's collection of packages/modules/libraries, used across all components in the ecosystem.``
+``wintr is the ice-blockchain's collection of packages/modules/libraries, used across all components in the ecosystem.``

 ### Development